mauricioTechDev/Code-Wars-Week5/README.md

 # Code-Wars-Week5
-This repository contains 5 code wars from the weekend of week 5
+This repository contains various codewars that I have completed